Do You Have a Regular Vet? Check Up’s

-Dogs are an important part of the family just like children.
-I am sure like a lot of people if you feel a bit under the weather you go to the Doctors or if you have children you make sure they have regular checkups, vaccinations etc. So why should your dog be different?
+Dogs are an important part of the family, just like children.
+I am sure, like a lot of people, if you feel a bit under the weather, you go to the doctor, or if you have children, you make sure they have regular checkups, vaccinations etc. So why should your dog be different?

 Don’t just take your dog to the very when he is showing signs of illness or has had a nasty accident and you need professional help.
-As a London based dog walker I often get asked about taking dogs to the vets and below are some reasons why you should
+As a London-based dog walker, I often get asked about taking dogs to the vet and below are some reasons why you should

-Annual Vaccinations – It is important as well as the puppy vaccinations that you take your dog to have the annual boosters.
+It is important, as well as the puppy vaccinations that you take your dog to have the yearly boosters.
 These boosters can prevent various illnesses and diseases and so help keep your dog healthy and prolong their life span,

-Fleas and Ticks – These are one of the most common parasites that any dog owner has to deal with and because of today’s modern living they are not just a summer pest but all year round.
+These are one of the most common parasites that any dog owner has to deal with, and because of today’s modern living, they are not just a summer pest but all year round.
 Your vet can help you avoid getting flea infestations etc. You can also try some natural flea and tick remedies

-Worms – Like fleas, worms are common parasites that can infest your dog and are preventable or easily treated.
-However there are so many different types of worms requiring different medications.
-For example, Lung worm is potentially life threatening and needs to be taken seriously.
-As a professional London based Dog Walker I would always advise seeking guidance from your vet.
+Like fleas, worms are common parasites that can infest your dog and are preventable or easily treated.
+However, there are so many different types of worms requiring different medications.
+For example, Lungworm is potentially life-threatening and needs to be taken seriously.

-Older Dogs – If you have a dog aged 7 + it is classed as an “older “dog.
-It is important to take your dog more often (probably every 6 months) to pick up on any medical problems.
+If you have a dog aged 7 +, it is considered an “older “dog.
+It is important to take your dog more often (probably every six months) to pick up on any medical problems.
 Blood and urine tests will help pick up on any potential problems

 Remember, your dog’s health is just as important as you and your family’s.
-Prevention is always better than cure, so for a long healthy life my advice as a London based dog walker is to get your dog’s health checked regularly by the vet at least once a year when you have the annual boosters
+Prevention is always better than cure, so for a long healthy life, my advice as a London-based dog walker and games-based trainer is to get your dog’s health checked regularly by the vet at least once a year when you have the annual boosters